sugarcrm/project-sync/README.md

 the file changes back to his Git code repository.

 ## Prerequisites
+ * Install Yarn, an NPM compatible package manager.
+See [Yarn Installation Guide](https://yarnpkg.com/lang/en/docs/install/) for more details on how to install Yarn.
  * Install gulp using the Gulp Getting Started guide: https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md
- * Install the required modules using `npm install`
+ * Install the JavaScript dependencies by navigating in a shell to the directory containing gulpfile.js and executing `yarn install`
  * Configure config.yml

 ## Usage